jberet/jsr352/deserialization/README.md

 * restart WildFly to make sure the previous decision to ban restart was persisted and retrieved upon the next restart.
 * run org.jberet.testapps.deserialization.DeserializationIT.restartJob, the restart will fail with JobRestartException, since the initial job execution was configured not restartable.

+This test app can also verify that a job whose job id differs from job xml file name can be started and restarted.
+When the job is first started, it is started with job xml name, and is configured to fail.
+When it is restarted with the previous job execution id after WildFly server restart, the batch runtime should be able to correctly load job from job xml name (the job cache is gone after WildFly restart), even though job id differs from job xml name.

+* deploy to WildFly
+* run org.jberet.testapps.deserialization.DeserializationIT.startJobNameDifferent, the job execution will fail as the test app throws exception, and the test will pass with the expected job failure.
+* restart WildFly
+* run org.jberet.testapps.deserialization.DeserializationIT.restartJobNameDifferent, which should complete successfully.